plone/training/testing/testing_setup.rst

 Testing setup
 -------------

-The testing setup for a Plone package is in a file called ``testing.py`` and looks like this:
+The testing setup for a Plone package is in a file called ``testing.py`` and it looks like this:

 .. code-block:: python